ANANTHUVENUGOPAL1993/SendGrid-HTML-Template/README.md

 ```

 ### Steps -8
-### Creating an Object and add the required datas as key value pair
+### Creating an Object and add the required data as key value pair
 ```
 const obj = {
     subject: "Ananthu-Sendgrid template demo",